oskarsu89/create-new-wordpress-project/README.md

 # Create New Wordpress Project Scripts

-Shell scripts to create new Wordpress projects on Linux or Mac.
+Shell script to create new Wordpress projects on Linux.

 **Prerequisites:**
 - Wp-cli
 - PHP
-- Web server
 - MySQL